engisalor/corpusama/README.md

 ## About

-Corpusama is a language corpus management tool.
-Its initial goal is to develop a semi-automated pipeline for creating corpora from the [ReliefWeb](https://reliefweb.int/) database of humanitarian texts (managed by the United Nations Office for the Coordination of Humanitarian Affairs).
-Corpusama has received funding from the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org/).
+Corpusama is a language corpus management tool that provides a semi-automated pipeline for creating corpora from the [ReliefWeb](https://reliefweb.int/) database of humanitarian texts (managed by the United Nations Office for the Coordination of Humanitarian Affairs).

-## Purpose

-The goal of building language corpora from ReliefWeb is to study humanitarian discourse: what concepts exist among actors, how their usage changes over time, what's debated about them, their practical/ideological implications, etc. While ReliefWeb reports are searchable, converting them into a tokenized and lemmatized corpus gives researchers a much more powerful way to study language.
+The goal of building language corpora from ReliefWeb is to study humanitarian discourse: what concepts exist among actors, how their usage changes over time, what's debated about them, their practical/ideological implications, etc.

-## Disclaimer

 Corpusama can build corpora with texts from the ReliefWeb API.
 [Contact ReliefWeb](https://reliefweb.int/contact) to discuss acceptable uses for your project: users are responsible for how they access and utilize ReliefWeb.
-This software is for nonprofit research (see Acknowledgements/Citation sections).

-This software is not designed to be stable for third parties: code may change without notice.
-It is offered to ensure the reproducibility of research and to build on previous work.
+This software is for nonprofit research; it is offered to ensure the reproducibility of research and to build on previous work.
 Feel free to reach out if you have questions or suggestions.

 ## General requirements

 ReliefWeb is a large database with over 1 million humanitarian reports, each of which may include PDF attachments and texts in multiple languages.
-Upwards of **500 GB of space** may be required for managing and processing files.
-Downloading this data at a reasonable rate **takes weeks**.
-Dependencies also require several GB of space and benefit from a fast CPU/GPU.
+Upwards of 500 GB of space may be required for managing and processing files.
+Downloading this data at a reasonable rate takes weeks.
+Dependencies also require several GB of space and benefit from a fast CPU and GPU.

 ## Installation

-> Note: Some aspects of Corpusama work without setting up all third party software: e.g., downloading ReliefWeb API data only requires core modules.
-Building corpora (producing vertical files) may only require one pipeline software, e.g., FreeLing or Stanza.
-Examine your needs before installing everything. *Designed and tested on Linux only*.

-### Python dependencies

 Clone this repo and install dependencies in in a virtual environment.
+These are the main packages: `pip install defusedxml pandas PyMuPDF PyYAML requests stanza`.

 ```bash
 python3 -m venv .venv